Let’s be honest.

 It’s easy to put up a front to try to appear more like your friends, or to gain the approval of your peers.

-The problem is that you’re trying to be something you’re not, and it will become obvious over time.
+The problem is that you’re trying to be something you’re not.
+You’re lying to others and yourself and it will become obvious over time.

 It’s far better to be honest and authentic, even though this takes courage and will make you feel uncomfortable – at least at the start.